-Is Surgery the Right Option for Your Scoliosis?
+Is Scoliosis Surgery the Right Option for You?

 Living with scoliosis can be a real challenge, especially when coupled with pain, discomfort, and embarrassment with physical appearance.

 And there is always that fear of your curve progressing…

 Some patients may believe that surgery is their best and only option.
 That may be only because they aren’t aware of an alternative treatment option.

 In most cases of severe scoliosis, surgery is an elective procedure rather than a necessary one.

 Only about 1% of scoliosis cases actually require surgical intervention.
 In most cases, surgery is recommended by a doctor because they are either not aware that there are modern and effective non-invasive options available or they may believe they simply don’t work.

 Before considering surgery, patients should be aware of the reasons why surgery would be necessary.
 Also, they should be aware of the potential complications that can arise from major spine surgery.

 Surgery May Be the Correct Choice…

 - Chronic and ongoing pain – if you are experiencing strong levels of pain that interfere with your daily activities, or where it’s combined with advanced spinal degeneration, spinal stenosis, possible nerve damage, or even fractures from osteoporosis.
 In these cases, surgery may be necessary.